Alerovere/SEAMIS/README.md

 # SEAMIS data analysis tools
 This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G), and scripts to plot data and models:

 The folder ..\Sea level plots contains the file "SEALEVELPLOTS.m" that can be used to plot GIA model outputs and RSL observations in RSL *vs* Time graphs.
 The graphs include symbols for sea level index points, marine and terrestrial limiting points.
+An example of the output is shown below.

 ![Results_1](https://github.com/Alerovere/SEAMIS/blob/master/Sea%20level%20plots/Images/Example_SL_plot.jpg)

 The folder \Sea level plots\Models contains the file "PLOT_Maps.m" that can be used to plot GIA maps for the study area.
-An example of the output is below.</br>
+An example of the output is shown below.</br>

 ![Results_1](https://github.com/Alerovere/SEAMIS/blob/master/Sea%20level%20plots/Images/Example_map.jpg)